jheyman/blog/pages/ZWaveWidget/index.md

 #### ZWaveWidgetProvider

 The first specificity is that the usual APP_UPDATE mechanism that serves to refresh homescreen widgets is not used in this project.
 The reason is that many Android versions put a lower limit to the possible refresh rate, mainly to save battery on mobile Android devices.
 I want my z-wave devices statuses to be refreshed very often, and my target usecase is a wall-mounted Android tablet, so I really don't care about battery-related constraints.
-So, I set `android:updatePeriodMillis` to 0 in the widget's definition file, and instead used a custom `Handler` with a `Runnable` function called every 2 seconds to refresh the widget.<br><br>
+So, I set `android:updatePeriodMillis` to 0 in the widget's definition file, and instead used a custom `Handler` with a `Runnable` function called every 2 seconds to refresh the widget.<br>

-Only the very first `onUpdate` call is useful, to register the click callbacks on each device icon, and kick-off the background auto-refresh Runnable.<br><br>
+Only the very first `onUpdate` call is useful, to register the click callbacks on each device icon, and kick-off the background auto-refresh Runnable.<br>

 Since refreshing the widget involves performing HTTP requests (that could take an arbitrarily long time to complete), it gets done in a separate asynchronous `Service`.
 Also, when a user touch/click on a device is detected, a service is started to perform the device state toggle, for the same reasons.